carlalbc/BIO634_2021/Day2_RNAseq/Day2_RNAseq.md

 That’s it!
 Quantifying your RNA-seq data with salmon is that simple (and fast).
 Once you have your quantification results you can use them for downstream analysis with differential expression tools like [DESeq2](https://bioconductor.org/packages/DESeq2), [edgeR](https://bioconductor.org/packages/edgeR), [limma](https://bioconductor.org/packages/limma), or [sleuth](http://pachterlab.github.io/sleuth/).
 Using the [tximport](http://bioconductor.org/packages/tximport) package, you can import salmon’s transcript-level quantifications and optionally aggregate them to the gene level for gene-level differential expression analysis.
 You can read more about how to import salmon’s results into DESeq2 by reading the tximport section of the excellent [DESeq2 vignette](https://bioconductor.org/packages/DESeq2).
 For instructions on importing for use with edgeR or limma, see the [tximport vignette](http://bioconductor.org/packages/tximport).
 For preparing salmon output for use with sleuth, see the [wasabi](https://github.com/COMBINE-lab/wasabi) package.

-### Importing transcript abundance datasets with tximport
+### I. Importing transcript abundance datasets with tximport:

 #### Bioconductor - tximport